camrossi/aci_kubeadm/README.md

 * The hosts are configured with 2 interfaces:
   * ACI facing interface (ens192): This is the interface toward the ACI fabric and is the default GW of the nodes.
 You MUST have internet connectivity trough this interfaces.
-  * Managemnet interface (ens160): I expect the ansible host to be in the same subent, no you can't use this as your default GW
+  * Management interface (ens160): I expect the ansible host to be in the same subent, no you can't use this as your default GW

 ## Download acc-provision: